gelsone48/BTC_Private_Key_finder_Python3_tkinter/README.md

 Search for a wallet
 Generate a wallet
 if the address is exists it will show get the primary key of it."HackTool"

+Run Python BTC_PKey_search.py enter the wallet address or any characters as the desire for search
 -----------------
 ## Note: using this app is the responsibility of the user Not Me
 -----------------